-In article 7, note that Christ will return and will judge all of us, living and dead, in the Last Judgment (Matt.
-25:32-33), separating those who have chosen to follow Christ and keep returning to Him when they sin, asking for His forgiveness and cooperating with His grace to do better; and those who have rejected Christ and who will not return to seek forgiveness.

-The former will have eternal Life and joy in Heaven (touching on Article 12 here) and the latter will be in eternal misery in Hell.
+From thence He will come again to judge the living and the dead On the last day Our Lord will return and will judge all of us, living and dead, in the Last Judgment (Matt.
+25:32-33), separating those who have chosen to follow Christ, those who keep returning to Him when they sin, asking for His forgiveness and cooperating with His grace to do better.
+They will be separated from those who have rejected Christ and who will not return to seek forgiveness.
+The former will have Eternal Life and joy in Heaven and the latter will be in eternal misery in Hell.
+(CCC 668-682)

 We need not fear this judgment.
-We must prepare for it by living lives of faith in God, receiving His love and seeking to love Him with all of our hearts and being obedient to God.
+We must prepare for it by

+deepening our friendship with Jesus through daily prayer, living lives of faith in God, receiving His love and seeking to love Him with all of our hearts and being obedient to God.
 Having a strong prayer life can be a great help in this regard!